Environmental Studies (ENV)

 Course Rotation: Spring

-Prerequisites: ENV 221 and ENV 100 with minimum grades of C.
+Prerequisites: ENV 100 with a minimum grade of C.

 ENV 390 Internship In Environmental Studies (3 credits)